This is the multi-page printable view of this section. Click here to print.

 toVersion: "1.27"

 Eventually, Kubernetes will stop including the feature gate at all.
 To signify the removal of a feature gate, include removed: true in the front matter of the respective description file.
-This action triggers the transition of the feature gate from Feature gates for graduated or deprecated features section to a dedicated page titled Feature Gates (removed), including its description.
+Making that change means that the feature gate information moves from the Feature gates for graduated or deprecated features section to a dedicated page titled Feature Gates (removed), including its description.

 All PRs reviewed and ready to merge